usnistgov/Industrial-SMS/README.md

 # Acknowledgments

-* Dmitry Dziuba, for radio-scan-monitor and integration with gr_scan
 * Richard Candell - project leader, system requirements, RF/DSP
-* Fred Proctor
+* Fred Proctor - group leader, technical direction

 # Contact Information
 For more information, please contact the project leader, Rick Candell, rick.candell@nist.gov.
 For software questions, please contact one of the software developers or the project leader.